igorwojda/android-showcase/README.md

 Components:

-- **View (Fragment)** - presents data on the screen and pass user interactions to View Model.
+- **View (Fragment)** - presents data on the screen and passes user interactions to View Model.
 Views are hard to test, so they should be as simple as possible.
 - **ViewModel** - dispatches (through `LiveData`) state changes to the view and deals with user interactions (these view models are not simply [POJO classes](https://en.wikipedia.org/wiki/Plain_old_Java_object)).
 - **ViewState** - common state for a single view